 This ongoing, multi-year study (which will evolve and change as we document data) will be the topic of many future blogs as winter conditions in Vermont allow us to capture data.
 We’ll begin posting video clips soon to show our customers how our products perform in varying conditions.

-We’re both optimistic and enthusiastic going into 2020, as we continue to lead the snow guard industry with up to date structural snow guard testing, combined with the first of its kind performance studies that will help answer the questions that no other firm has been willing, or able, to tackle.
+We’re both optimistic and enthusiastic about 2020.
+We continue to lead the snow guard industry with up to date structural snow guard testing.
+That combined with the first of its kind performance studies will help answer questions no other firm has the will, or ability, to tackle.

 We keep snow in its place